dlu-ch/dlb/doc/ex_tool.rst

    and it must be :term:`collapsable <collapsable path>` and :term:`non-upwards <non-upwards path>` (if the path does not contain :file:`..` components, these requirements are met).

-   If *ignore_permission* is ``False``, a modification of owner (UID, GID), permission (rwx), existence, type or :term:`mtime` is considered a modification of the dependency.
-   Otherwise, only a modification of existence, type or :term:`mtime` is considered a modification of the dependency.

    Each single concrete dependency validated by :meth:`validate() <Tool.Dependency.validate()>` is the file's path as an instance of *cls*.